 Parents are welcome to visit campus and attend concerts (Emerging Artists concerts are free; tickets for Faculty Artist Series concerts are $25, and free for students with valid ID).
-Parents who wish to visit a festival student must check in with the Student Life Director.
+Parents who wish to visit a festival student must check in with the Resident Director.
 If parents plan to take their child off-campus, please be sure the student signs out according to our normal rule.

-Any other visitors are free to visit campus, but will only be allowed into the dorms if approved by Student Life Director (if student is under 18, parents must also have given specific permission in advance).
+Any other visitors are free to visit campus, but will only be allowed into the dorms if approved by Resident Director (if student is under 18, parents must also have given specific permission in advance).
 Likewise, parents must give specific permission in advance if other visitors wish to take an under-18 student off-campus.